2024 Solar Incentives Guide for McMinnville, TN - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
+Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
 An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
 This is a tax credit for a specified percentage of your solar system's cost.

 The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
 The solar system has to have been installed on a property you own after January 1, 2006, for you to be eligible for the credit.
 Originally, the ITC covered 30% of all costs (panels, labor, accessories and equipment), although the covered amount has fluctuated slightly over the years between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the claim amount.

-Reaching out to your local McMinnville solar panel installer is the best way to understand how the ITC may apply to your situation.
+Reaching out to your local McMinnville solar panel installer is the best way to understand how the ITC could apply to you.

-Click here to learn more about the new Inflation Reduction Act.
-Your local McMinnville solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local McMinnville solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives